millacarmona/morphospace/README.md

 ## Purpose

-This package is intended to aid exploration and depiction of multivariate ordinations of shape data obtained through geometric morphometrics analyses.
-The functions from `morphospace` have been designed to work in intergration with other widely used geometric morphometrics R packages such as `Morpho` (Schlager 2017), `geomorph` (Adams et al. 2021), `shapes` (Dryden 2019), and `Momocs` (Bonhome et al. 2014), whose functions cover other more essential steps in geometric morphometrics analysis (e.g. import, normalization, and statistical analysis).
+The general motivation to create `morphospace` was to crystallize my experiences introducing geometric morphometrics to biologists and paleontologists, as well as to assist my own daily research (which revolves around morphological evolution and depends heavily on a number of R packages).
+In particular, this package is intended to aid representation and exploration of multivariate ordinations of shape data, and has been designed to work in intergration with other widely used R packages that cover more essential steps in the geometric morphometrics pipeline (e.g. importing, normalization, statistical analysis) such as `Morpho` (Schlager 2017), `geomorph` (Adams et al. 2021), `shapes` (Dryden 2019), and `Momocs` (Bonhome et al. 2014).

+## Landmark data

-Below, the general concept and capabilities of `morphospace` are displayed using two data sets representing different types of geometric morphometric data.
-The first data set, taken from from Fasanelli et al. (2022), contains a sample of tail shapes from the 13 species of the genus *Tyrannus*, two of which (*T. savana* and *T. forficatus*) display exaggeratedly elongated tails, as well as a considerable allometric variation and sexual dimorphism in tail shape.
+Below, the general concept and capabilities of `morphospace` are showcased using two data sets representing different types of geometric morphometrics data.
+The first data set, taken from from Fasanelli et al. (2022), contains a sample of tail shapes from the 13 species of the genus *Tyrannus*, two of which (*T. savana* and *T. forficatus*) display exaggeratedly elongated tails, as well as a considerable allometric variation and sexual dimorphism.
 The `tails` data set contains landmark data and centroid sizes from the tails of 281 specimens, their classification to species and sex, and the phylogenetic relationships between *Tyrannus* species (see Fasanelli et al. 2022 and references therein).
-Also included are the links between landmarks to aid visualization of landmark configurations.
+To further help visualization of shapes, the links between landmarks have also been included.

 ``` r
 library(morphospace)